richardanaya/woke/README.md

 A **waker** is an object that can later call a function on an object that will tell the executor "hey, put me back on your list of things to do!".
 It uses a lot of pointer magic and is argueably the most mind-bendy aspects of async-await (and the reason **woke** was written)!

-A **context** a context is simply a holder of a waker (and maybe other things in the future!).
+A **context** is simply a holder of a waker (and maybe other things in the future!).
 It's how the executor gives the waker to the future when it polls.

 ## Usage